Ahmed121221/nd0067-c2-creating-an-api-with-postgresql-and-express-project-starter/README.md

 ```

+This app use Bearer Token:

-1-add key 'token' to rquest header.
+1-Add word 'Bearer' to rquest headers authorization.
-2-assign key's value to your token(jwt).
+2-Add your token following 'Bearer' by one space.

 ```